Safety Tips For July 4th Fireworks

-While the best choice is to attend public fireworks displays rather than setting off fireworks near or around the home, take the following precautions when around fireworks:
+The best choice is to attend public fireworks displays rather than setting off fireworks near or around the home.
+If you are a fireworks DIY, remember these safety tips for July 4th fireworks.

 • Obey safety barriers around a fireworks show and stay 500 feet from the launch site.